-28.-(1) Subject to subsections (3) to (6), the original owner of copyright is the author.
+26.-(1) Subject to the provisions of subsections (2) to (5), the original owner of copyright is the author who has created the work.

-(2) Subject to section 27 and subsections (8) to (10), the original owners of neighbouring rights in-
+(1A) Subject to the provisions of section 25 and subsections (7) to (9), the original owners of neighbouring rights in-

-- (a) a performance or sound recording are the producer of, and the performer or performers in, the performance or sound recording, as the case may be; and - (b) a broadcast is the broadcasting organization.
+(a) a performance or sound recording are the producer of, and the performer or performers in, the performance or sound recording, as the case may be; and

+(b) a broadcast is the broadcasting organization.

-(3) In respect of a work of joint authorship, the coauthors shall be the original owners of copyright, but if a work of joint authorship consists of parts than can be used separately, and the author of each part can be identified, the author of each part shall be the original owner of copyright in the part that he has created.
+(2) In respect of a work of joint authorship, the co-authors shall be the original owners of copyright, but if a work of joint authorship consists of parts than can be used separately and the author of each part can be identified, the author of each part shall be the original owner of copyright in the part that he has created.

-(4) In respect of a collective work, the natural person or legal entity at the initiative and under the direction of whom or which the work has been created, shall be the original owner of copyright.
+(3) In respect of a collective work, the natural person or legal entity at the initiative and under the direction of whom or which the work has been created shall be the original owner of copyright.

-Original ownership of copyright and neighbouring rights.
-(5) In respect of a work created by an author employed by a natural person or legal entity in the course of his employment, the original owner of copyright shall be, unless provided otherwise by agreement, the employer.
+(4) In respect of a work created by an author employed by a natural person or legal entity in the course of his employment, the original owner of copyright shall be, unless provided otherwise by agreement, the employer.

-(6) In respect of an audiovisual work or a work of carnival, the original owner of copyright shall be the producer, unless provided otherwise by agreement.
+(5) In respect of an audiovisual work or a work of mas, the original owner of copyright shall be the producer, unless provided otherwise by agreement.

-(7) The authors of the pre-existing works included in or adapted for the making of an audiovisual work or work of carnival, shall maintain their copyright in their contributions or pre-existing works, respectively, to the extent that those contributions or pre-existing works can be the subject of acts covered by their copyright separately, from the audiovisual work or work of carnival.
+(6) The authors of the pre-existing works included in or adapted for the making of an audiovisual work or work of mas shall maintain their copyright in their contributions or pre-existing works, respectively, to the extent that those contributions or pre-existing works can be the subject of acts covered by their copyright separately from the audiovisual work or work of mas.

-(8) Where a work or a sound recording has been made by, or under the direction or control of the Government and, apart from this subsection, no copyright or neighbouring rights would subsist in the work or sound recording, then copyright or neighbouring rights shall subsist therein by virtue of this subsection, and shall belong to the State.
+(7) Where a work or a sound recording has been made by or under the direction or control of the Government and, apart from this subsection no copyright or neighbouring rights would subsist in the work or sound recording, then copyright or neighbouring rights shall subsist therein by virtue of this subsection and shall belong to the State.

-(9) Copyright or neighbouring rights subsisting in a work or a sound recording which has, with the written consent of the owner of copyright or neighbouring rights, been first published in Grenada by, or under the direction or control of the Government, shall belong to the State.
+(8) Copyright or neighbouring rights subsisting in a work or a sound recording which has, with the written consent of the owner of copyright or neighbouring rights, been first published in Trinidad and Tobago by or under the direction or control of the Government shall belong to the State.

-(10) Subsections (8) and (9) shall have effect subject to any agreement, whereby it is agreed, that copyright or neighbouring rights in the work or sound recording shall vest in the owner of copyright or neighbouring rights, or some other person designated in the agreement.
+(9) Subsections (7) and (8) shall have effect subject to any agreement whereby it is agreed that copyright or neighbouring rights in the work or sound recording shall vest in the owner of copyright or neighbouring rights or some other person designated in the agreement.

-(11) For the purposes of this section, the term "agreement" includes, any conditions regulating or applying to the employment of a person in the service of the State.
+(10) For the purposes of this section the term "agreement" includes any conditions regulating or applying to the employment of a person in the service of the State.

-Original ownership of copyright and neighbouring rights by international organisations.
-29.-(1) Where it appears to the Minister that it is desirable that this Act should apply in relation to an organization-
+Original ownership of copyright and neighbouring rights by international organizations

+27.-(1) Where it appears to the President that it is desirable that this Act should apply in relation to an organization-

-- (a) of which two or more countries, or the governments of two or more countries, are members; or - (b) that is constituted by persons representing two or more countries, or representing the governments of two or more countries, he may, by Order, declare that organization to be an international organization to which this Act applies.
+(a) of which two or more countries, or the governments of two or more countries, are members; or he may by Order declare that organization to be an international organization to which this Act applies.